Fireside Aviators Association

 How do I schedule the aircraft?

-We use web and telephone based Schedule Master for scheduling.
-This system is accessible from any internet connected computer or telephone.
+We use web based Flight Circle for scheduling.
+This system is accessible from any internet connected computer.
 Share holders have an individual user name and password.
-We ask that the share holder scheduling the aircraft provide realistic time estimates so that others might plan flights around those estimates.
+We ask that the share holder scheduling the aircraft provide realistic time estimates so others might plan flights around those estimates.

 Back to Top